How Whole Brain Thinking Can Save the Future

 The holistic right half of the brain acts in ways that are generally peaceful.
 Its operating system is one that seeks harmony and service to others.

 Peace of mind is achieved by ending the ideological conflict that is created by the split in our consciousness, a division that occurs because of the lateral split in our brain.
 But the competitive, combative, security-seeking left is not inclined to cooperate with the right.
-The left hemisphere’s #1 mission appears to be self-preservation, and to accomplish that goal it needs to maintain self-control, and often, that means to get away from dangers, an act that involves separation.
+While it is the job of our right hemisphere to monitor our security needs, the left hemisphere has the job of maintaining it, and to accomplish that goal it needs to insure self-control.
+Often, that means to get away from dangers, an act that involves separation, which is the left hemisphere's primary mode of action.
 Cooperation, on the other hand, requires us to unite and coordinate.
 The left hemisphere is equipped and willing to apply destructive methods if necessary to avoid being brought under the umbrella of the right and its quest to bring us into harmony.
 That doesn’t mean the left brain won’t cooperate, but it is skeptical by nature and must be convinced that its actions are in the interest of self.

 How does the split in our brain affect our politics?